rushi04/cloud_detox_support/website/versioned_docs/version-20.x/api/actions.md

 Retrieved attributes are:

 - `text`: The text value of any textual element.
 - `label`: The label of the element.
 Matches `accessibilityLabel` for iOS, and `contentDescription` for android.
+Refer to the [`.toHaveLabel()` API](./expect.md#tohavelabellabel) in order to learn about caveats associated with this attribute in React Native apps.
 - `placeholder`: The placeholder text value of the element.
 Matches `hint` on android.
 - `enabled`: Whether the element is enabled for user interaction.
 - `identifier`: The identifier of the element.
 Matches `accessibilityIdentifier` on iOS, and the main view tag, on Android - both commonly **holding the component’s test ID in React Native apps**.
 - `visible`: Whether the element is visible.
 On iOS, visibility is calculated for the [activation point](https://developer.apple.com/documentation/objectivec/nsobject/1615179-accessibilityactivationpoint).
 On Android, the attribute directly holds the value returned by [View.getLocalVisibleRect()](https://developer.android.com/reference/kotlin/android/view/View#getglobalvisiblerect)).
 - `value`: The value of the element, where applicable.
 For example: the position of a slider, or whether a checkbox has been marked.
 Matches `accessibilityValue`, on iOS.
+- `frame`: The frame of the element, in screen coordinate space.

 #### iOS-Only

 - `activationPoint`: The [activation point](https://developer.apple.com/documentation/objectivec/nsobject/1615179-accessibilityactivationpoint) of the element, in element coordinate space.
 - `normalizedActivationPoint`: The activation point of the element, in normalized percentage (\[0.0, 1.0]).
 - `hittable`: Whether the element is hittable at the activation point.
-- `frame`: The frame of the element, in screen coordinate space.
 - `elementFrame`: The frame of the element, in container coordinate space.
 - `elementBounds`: The bounds of the element, in element coordinate space.
 - `safeAreaInsets`: The safe area insets of the element, in element coordinate space.